rshin7/archive-reddit-user/README.md

-# archive-reddit-user-comments
+# reddit-archive-user

-This script allows a user to export their own comments and preserve the context surrounding the comment.
+This program allows a user to export their own comments and preserve the context surrounding the comment.
 The comments and the context surrounding the comment (if applicable) are saved in JSON format.

 You can use these JSON comments however you wish, if you'd like, you can host them on your Hugo blog to closely resemble your Reddit user page.